codyorr4-roblox/Osier-Framework/README.md

 ## Datastores utilities
 * Player Data Loading, Caching and Autosaving are handled automatically, you just provde Default Data for new players
 * Player Data is replicated automatically to the client.
-* SessionLocking is implemented and data cannot be overriden with old data and exploiters can't duplicate data.
+* SessionLocking is implemented and data cannot be overriden with old data and exploiters can't duplicate data. **[unfinished]**
 * Slim doesn't use a network request everytime you want to get/update a value from datastores. (because it caches the players data)
 * Easily reset data, add data or remove data using a reconcile method.
 * Easily add CORE leaderstats that automatically update when you update players data.
-* Easily add CUSTOM leaderbards that automatically update when you update players data.
+* Easily add CUSTOM leaderboards that automatically update when you update players data. **[unfinished]**

 ## Remote utilities
 * Remotes are way more convenient to use and have a faster workflow.